saalfeldlab/decomp-gnn/README.md

 from ParticleGraph import *
 ```

-To create the paper's figures run the scripts in paper_experiments.
+To create the paper's figures run the scripts in decomp_gnn/paper_experiments.

-This create folder of data in paper_experiments/graphs_data.

-Time-lapse movies can be found in paper_experiments/graphs_data/Fig.

 ### Citation